Seek Returns logo

 Min

-AEM vs. SUZ: A comparison of their D/E Ratio against their respective Gold and Paper, Lumber & Forest Products industry benchmarks.
+AEM vs. SUZ: A comparison of their Debt-to-Equity Ratio (MRQ) against their respective Metals & Mining and Paper & Forest Products industry benchmarks.

 AEM